Skip to main content

 • This module explores contemporary social issues, including poverty, inequality, unemployment and discrimination.
 You will learn about the foundations of the welfare state as well as social policies in areas such as education, housing, health and family life.
 Key questions to be discussed include: What are the most important social problems in contemporary society?
 Is the welfare state in crisis?
 Why are young people more vulnerable to unemployment?
 How does the media influence our perceptions of social problems?

 • This module will explore and examine how human behaviour and experience are influenced by social and interactional experiences and contexts across the lifespan.
-Drawing on diverse theories and applying research evidence ‘Perspectives on People in Society’ will enable you to identify and critically analyse literature and research evidence on human development and to communicate on how life events and social contexts impact on people’s experiences.
-You will explore social, biopsychosocial, psychological and ecological perspectives, focusing on the person in their environment.
-You will also explore how context, challenge and change impact on life experiences.
+You will identify and critically analyse literature and research evidence on human experience and development to understand how life events and social contexts impact on people’s experiences.
+You will explore sociological, social psychological and ecological perspectives, focusing on understanding the person in their environment and will analyse and critique the intersections between developmental and life experiences, and the social contexts in which they occur.
+Own and others’ behaviours will furthermore be examined, reflecting on biases and assumptions in everyday life.

 • This module will introduce you to the academic study of politics and to the ‘real world’ of contemporary politics.
 As a foundational course, it will give you all the essential tools to understand the nature of politics and analyse the way different political systems work.
 You will be introduced to key concepts such as politics, power, rights, ideologies, democracy and representation, and will learn about the different actors, institutions and processes that make up politics today.

-• This module will introduce students to some key theories and problems in ethics.
+• This module will introduce you to key theories and problems in ethics.
 Ethical theories examined may include deontology, utilitarianism, moral sense theory, and virtue ethics.
 Theoretical issues may include the nature of value, theories of rights and responsibilities, and the role of competing conceptions of human nature.
 Practical topics may include euthanasia, abortion, poverty, personal relationships, equality, animal ethics, and punishment.
 The precise topics covered may vary from year to year, according to staff availability and interests.
-The module will lay the foundations for subsequent modules at Level 5 and 6, including ‘Ancient Ethics’, ‘Existentialist Ethics’, and ‘Philosophy of Medicine and Bioethics’.

 • This module is intended to introduce you to the ways in which the law functions in a social context.
 It is especially concerned with the ways in which law enables or acts as a barrier to equalities, human rights and social inclusion for a variety of social groups or at different points across the lifespan.
 This will be pursued in the following indicative areas: Introduction to the English Legal System, Sources of Law: Statute and Case Law; Equalities and Human Rights; Children and the Law; Families and the Law; Disability and the Law; Care, Vulnerability and the Law; Asylum and the Law.